kaukana0/dashboard-migration/docu/adr/adr14.md

 Idea 3)
 - avoid 1 by setting data on all cards initially (ditch the "catchUp" mechanism)
 - avoid 2 by introducing onSelectedForAllCards(exceptThisOne) or similar
--> not tried yet
+  - wouldn't work, because the card itself has to have setData called to set favorite

+-> partially discarded

 Idea 4)
 - Make async things synchroneous.
 - while(flag===undefined) {} and setting flag=true when callback comes back/promise resolves

--> works w/ minimal example code, doesn't work in the real context (ChartCard::setData()) for reasons not 100% proven, but most likely just due to how JS works
+-> works w/ minimal example code only.
+Doesn't work in the real context (ChartCard::setData()) for reasons not 100% proven, but most likely just due to how JS works

+## Decision

+- 1st point of idea 3, because initially, all cards are visible and get data set anyway. no need for catch-up.
+- setData compares (deep-equal comparison) data-to-be-set w/ current data and doesn't do async things if equal
+- introduce callback for setData to attempt to serialize at least some flows
+- introduce detection mechanism for concurrent resize() calls (in order to potentially do sth about it in case bugs appear again)

 ## Consequences